KennethJF23/KennethJF23/README.md

 - 🌱 I’m currently learning **Data Science**

-- 👯 I’m looking to collaborate on **Any Interesting Projects involving Recat**
+- 👯 I’m looking to collaborate on **Any Interesting Projects involving React**

 - 🤝 I’m looking for help with **Portfolio Designs**